ShivankUdayawal/ShivankUdayawal/README.md

  ## About Me 👨‍💼👨‍💻

-- 👨‍💻 I am Shivank, working as **Sr. Analyst - Data Scientist**
+- 👨‍💻 I am Shivank, working as **Associate Consultant - Data Scientist**

 - 📚 **PGD - Data Science from Jain (Deemed-to-be University) and PGD - Data Science Certificate from IMS Proschool**

-- 🔭 I’m currently working on **Convolutional Neural Network**
+- 🔭 I’m currently working on **GenAI: Generative Artificial Intelligence**

-- 🌱 I’m currently learning **Neural Network, Google Cloud Platform, AWS and Azure**
+- 🌱 I’m currently learning **Google Cloud Platform, AWS and Azure, GenAI and LLM**

-- 👯 I’m looking to collaborate on **Machine Learning, Data Science & Deep Learning Projects**
+- 👯 I’m looking to collaborate on **Machine Learning, Deep Learning, Computer Vision, GenAI, LLM Projects**

-- 🤝 I’m looking for help with **Time Series & Big Data**
+- 🤝 I’m looking for help with **Big Data & GenAI**

 - 👨‍💻 All of my projects are available at **https://github.com/ShivankUdayawal**